-Dos and don'ts after you say "I do"
+Dos and don'ts after you say 'I do'

 Experts share how to build a safe and strong marriage

 Sarah and Keith Condie are just the sort of couple you’d expect to lead a marriage course.
 They first met at 17, then fell in love after joining the same Bible study group.
-Now, after 37 years of marriage, they are still affectionate and attentive, and their conversation is peppered with praise for their spouse.
+Now, after over 40 years of marriage, they are still affectionate and attentive, and their conversation is peppered with praise for their spouse.
 They finish each other’s sentences and, at times, are unashamedly flirty.

 “We were very disconnected from each other.
 I was very unhappy.” – Sarah Condie

 The couple’s credentials also stack up on paper.
 Together, they are Co-Directors of the Mental Health and Pastoral Care Institute, a ministry of Anglican Deaconess Ministries in Sydney.
 Keith is a trained Anglican minister and former lecturer at Moore Theological College.
 He has studied psychology and now teaches courses on pastoral care and mental health at Mary Andrews College, Sydney.
 Meanwhile, until recently, Sarah worked as women’s pastor and Director of Well-being and Care at Church by the Bridge in Kirribilli.

 Yes, that’s quite the stack of experience and expertise in relationships.
 But you may be surprised to learn that the marriage of this seemingly perfect couple almost fell apart.